spryker/spryker-docs/docs/scos/dev/migration-concepts/migrate-to-decoupled-glue-infrastructure/decoupled-glue-infrastructure-integrate-the-authorization-scopes.md

 ---
-title: Integrate authorization scopes for decoupled Glue infrastructure
+title: "Decoupled Glue infrastructure: Integrate the authorization scopes"
 description: This document describes how to use scopes in Authorization for Storefront API application and Backend API application into a Spryker project.
 last_updated: September 30, 2022
 template: feature-integration-guide-template